By Rick Steves

 Laptop.
-If you've got a lot of work to do, or want to keep up your photoblog updated, a laptop can be worth the weight.
+If you’ve got a lot of work to do, or want to keep your photoblog updated, a laptop can be worth the weight.

 GPS device.
 If you’ll be doing a lot of driving and have a portable GPS device at home, you could buy European map data to use on vacation.

 Water bottle.
 The plastic half-liter mineral water bottles sold throughout Europe are reusable and work great.
-If you bring one from home, make sure it's empty before you go through airport security (fill it at a fountain once you're through).
+If you bring one from home, make sure it’s empty before you go through airport security (fill it at a drinking fountain once you’re through).

 Insect repellent.
 Bring some along if you’re prone to bites and are going somewhere especially bug-ridden.

 Tiny lock.
 Use it to lock your backpack zippers shut.
 Note that if you check your bag on a flight, the lock may be broken to allow the bag to be inspected.
-Improve the odds of your lock's survival by buying one approved by the Transportation Security Administration — security agents can open the lock with a special master key.
+Improve the odds of your lock’s survival by buying one approved by the Transportation Security Administration — security agents can open the lock with a special master key.
 Or buy plastic locks or zip-ties to secure zippers — be sure to pack fingernail clippers or TSA-approved scissors so you can open them when you arrive.